coder/redjet/README.md

 issued.

-If you want synchronous command execution over the same connection, use the `Pipeline` method and consume the Result after each call to `Pipeline`.
-Storing a long-lived `Result` offers the same functionality as storing a long-lived connection.
+If you want synchronous command execution over the same connection, use the `Pipeline` method and consume the Pipeline after each call to `Pipeline`.
+Storing a long-lived `Pipeline` offers the same functionality as storing a long-lived connection.

 ## Benchmarks